JuanIrache/gopro-telemetry/readme.md

 ## To-Do

+- Rewview CSV conversion (when only 1 sticky value, it does not print)
 - Get the hold of short LRV samples of Hero8 and Max, for testing microsecond timestamps
 - Adjust grouping times better to frame cts (fixing_grouptimes branch)
 - Streams look out of sync some times, improve timing accuracy?